 How it Works

-With the IN I-Corps Hub the First Gear program offers a free, virtual, month-long regional course guided by expert instructors.
+I-Corps offers free, virtual, month-long short courses guided by expert instructors.
 Participants will learn to:

 At the end of the course, expected next steps include applying for additional funding through NSF I-Corps Teams national program (teams must be recommended for Nationals by the I-Corps teaching team), local economic development organization as well as establishing a new startup enterprise and pursuing an external license agreement.
-Teams completing a regional Hub course have better odds of obtaining additional commercialization funding, such as the Chancellor’s Gap Fund, the Pitt Innovation Challenge, federal SBIR grants, and/or were accepted into regional accelerators such as LifeX or AlphaLab.
+Teams completing a regional Hub course have better odds of obtaining commercialization funding, such as the Chancellor’s Gap Fund, the Pitt Innovation Challenge, the Michael G. Wells Healthcare Competition, as well as federal SBIR grants, and/or were accepted into regional accelerators such as LifeX or AlphaLab.

 See Upcoming Courses & Apply